tweag/ormolu/DESIGN.md

 The code is hard to read and is buggy too, as one would expect with such approach.
 There are enough bugs in Brittany at the moment so that it's hardly usable although it's now 2 years old.
-Looking at the opened bugs it's clear that almost all of them are because of the too-low-level approach which seems to be very fragile.
+Looking at the opened bugs it's clear that almost all of them are because of the implementation and design complexity.

 ### Hindent